I originally shared this post in early December 2011,

-But God invites us to believe in Him, the only wise God who offers a living hope, a new life, the true light that is the light of men and does not fade when the decorations come down.
+But God invites us to believe in Him, the only wise God who offers a living hope, a new life, the true light that is the light of men and does not fade when the bright decorations come down.

 St. John does not include the Christmas story in his gospel account; he zooms out to the bigger picture, looking from eternity past into eternity future: